Kitura/Swift-Kuery-ORM/README.md

 ### Create Your Database

-As mentioned before, we recommend you use [Homebrew](https://brew.sh) to set up PostGreSQL on your machine.
-You can install PostGreSQL and set up your table like so:
+As mentioned before, we recommend you use [Homebrew](https://brew.sh) to set up PostgreSQL on your machine.
+You can install PostgreSQL and set up your table like so:

 ```bash
 brew install postgresql